 Hypercalcemia (Elevated Blood Calcium Level)

 Hypercalcemia is a high level of calcium in the blood.
-Hypercalcemia occurs in 10-20% of cancer patients, usually those with advanced or late stage cancers.
-Hypercalcemia is most common in breast and lung cancer, myeloma, lymphoma and other blood cancers.
-In cancer patients, there are many potential causes of hypercalcemia including:
+Calcium is a mineral stored in the bones.
+It helps keep our bones healthy, helps your muscles and heart work, and helps your body make blood clots.
+Hypercalcemia occurs in 10-20% of cancer patients, usually those with advanced or late-stage cancers.
+Hypercalcemia is most common in breast and lung cancer, myeloma, lymphoma, and other blood cancers.

-- Bone break down, which results in increased levels of calcium being released into the blood stream; especially in cancers that are located in the bone (myeloma) or that have spread to the bone.
+- Bone breakdown.
+This results in increased levels of calcium being released into the bloodstream, especially in cancers that are located in the bone (myeloma) or that have spread to the bone.

-- Certain cancers impact protein levels and organ functions that increase the levels of calcium in the blood.
+- Some cancers affect protein levels and organ functions that increase the levels of calcium in the blood.

-- Some medications, including alkaline antacids, diuretics, estrogens and progesterone, can influence calcium levels.
+- Some medications, including alkaline antacids, diuretics, estrogens and progesterone, can affect calcium levels.

 - Decreased physical activity.